informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

 				PoFs.Add(pof);
 			}
 			else {
-				// s might be faulty or unreachable Replace_Secondary(s)
+				// secondary might be faulty or unreachable
+				// it might fail to provide a trace that supports sh
+				// or time out
+				newSecondary := Replace_Secondary(secondary)
 				// If a new node is added to secondaries, this
-				// should not imply an additional loop iteration.
+				// should imply an additional loop iteration.
-				// We assume one of the secondaries is correct.
+				  // **QUESTION** additional iteration added.
+OK?
+				  // **QUESTION** should check from oldest trusted lightblock
+				  // I want the invariant that a trusted
+				  // block has been checked with all secondaries
 			}
 		}
 	}